 The weighting coefficients of indices are determined on the basis of the values of the household final consumption expenditure and of the household final monetary consumption expenditure (for HICP), as derived from National Accounts.
-Additional information used to define weights is originated from the Household Budget Survey, from other Istat surveys and from external sources, which have an auxiliary function, such as Ac Nielsen and GfK Italia S.r.l..
+Additional information used to define weights is originated from the Household Budget Survey, from other Istat surveys and from external sources, which have an auxiliary function, such as Ac Nielsen and GfK Italia S.r.l.

 The COVID-19 pandemic had a significant impact on the consumption expenditure of households who are adjusting their consumption habits to the new circumstances.
-Therefore, for the estimation of the weighting coefficients, it was decided, also in accordance with the guidelines drawn up by Eurostat, to use the most recent National Accounts data available, i.e. the data relating to year 2021.
-It should be emphasized that, for reasons of timeliness, the weight system used for the preliminary estimate of inflation for January 2022 was calculated on the basis of the National Accounts data available last December, relating to the first three quarters of the year.
-The extension of the information to cover the entire calendar year, available at the beginning of February 2022, allowed a further refinement of the weighting structures on the occasion of the dissemination of the definitive indices.
+Therefore, for the estimation of the weighting coefficients, it was decided, also in accordance with the guidelines drawn up by Eurostat, to use the most recent National Accounts data available, i.e. the data relating to year 2022.

 Price changes of goods and services included in the basket contribute to the calculation of the All-item index with their own weight in terms of the expenditure share sustained by households to purchase them.
-However, in order to measure the expenditure shares with reference to the value of the computation base period of indices (December 2021), household final consumption data, were price-updated using the price changes measured between the average of year 2021 and December 2021.
+However, in order to measure the expenditure shares with reference to the value of the computation base period of indices (December 2022), household final consumption data, are price-updated using the price changes measured between the average of year 2022 and December 2022.

-Table 1 shows the 2022 final weighting structures by expenditure division of NIC and HICP used to calculate the preliminary estimates of inflation of January 2022.
+Table 1 shows the 2023 final weighting structures by expenditure division of NIC and HICP used to calculate the estimates of inflation of January 2023.

 TABLE 1.
 WEIGHTS USED TO CALCULATE CONSUMER PRICE INDICES BY EXPENDITURE DIVISION.
-Year 2022, percentage values
+Year 2023, percentage values

 EXPENDITURE DIVISIONS NIC HICP

-Food and non-alcoholic beverages 18.3676 19.4554
+Food and non-alcoholic beverages 17,1025 18,1443

-Alcoholic beverages, tobacco 3.4038 3.6056
+Alcoholic beverages, tobacco 2,9875 3,1698

-Clothing and footwear 6.3855 7.3176
+Clothing and footwear 6,4371 7,4403

-Housing, water, electricity, gas and other fuels 10.9684 11.6179
+Housing, water, electricity, gas and other fuels 12,1287 12,8704

-Furnishings, household equipment and routine household maintenance 7.9950 8.4989
+Furnishings, household equipment and routine household maintenance 7,6987 8,1963

-Health 8.8946 4.6145
+Health 8,3284 4,0100

-Transport 14.4843 15.3242
+Transport 14,0656 14,8974

-Communication 2.5749 2.7265
+Communication 2,3406 2,4851

-Recreation and culture 7.0540 5.7663
+Recreation and culture 7,8807 6,4516

-Education 1.0835 1.1474
+Education 0,9135 0,9691

-Restaurants and hotels 9.3754 9.9319
+Restaurants and hotels 10,851 11,5117

-Miscellaneous goods and services 9.4130 9.9938
+Miscellaneous goods and services 9,2657 9,854

-ALL ITEMS 100.0000 100.0000
+ALL ITEMS 100,0000 100,0000